liscio/SubFrameworks/README.md

 After some back & forth with Apple's engineers, I learned to turn on `clang`'s `-Rmodule-build` flag to see what's going on behind the scenes.
 It turns out that&mdash;for every Objective-C file that is built&mdash;framework modules are being re-built unnecessarily.

-So, how does this project reproduce the issue?
-Try this:
+## Instructions

+Download this Xcode project, and do the following:

 1. Choose the MainFramework target
 2. Build the product.
 Everything will seem fine, and you'll see warnings in the output that indicate all the dependency modules are built once.